 - Regarding fuel removal from Unit 1 spent fuel pool, there is a plan to install a dedicated cover for fuel removal over the operating floor(*1).

 - Before starting this plan, the building cover will be dismantled to remove rubble from the top of the operating floor, with anti-scattering measures steadily implemented.

-- On July 28, removal of the roof panels started.
-All these panels will be removed by the middle of this fiscal year.
+- Removal of roof panels from the building cover started on July 28 and all panels were removed on October 5.
 Dismantling of the building cover will proceed with radioactive materials thoroughly monitored.

 Unit 1, Unit 2 operating floor survey

 - A survey of the operating floors was conducted in order to help with the deliberation of fuel removal from spent fuel pools.

 - At Unit 1 a camera attached to a balloon was used to take footage and to measure dose levels.
 A maximum dose of 53.6mSv/h was measured at a 1 m from the operating floor.

 - At Unit 2 a remote-controlled robot was used to take footage, and measure radiation levels and temperature/humidity levels.
 A maximum dose of 880mSv/h was measured at the top of the reactor well.

 - Unit 1: Saline levels are low enough since seawater was not injected

 - Unit 2: Desalination completed on July 2.
 Water quality being monitored through periodic sampling.